***Registration Now Open for a New Program!

 Five Nights in Paris

 Our unique itinerary includes the History of Medicine Museum at Université Paris Descartes, containing rare medical instruments and ancient anatomical specimens.
-But of course the City of Lights offers wine, cuisine, and culture like no other city in the world, so a day exploring the French countryside for wine and cheese tasting is a must.
-France also offers a trip to the D-Day Landing Beaches of Normandy, The Palace of Versailles, and of course the Louvre, perhaps the world’s greatest collection of art.
+But of course the City of Lights offers wine, cuisine, and culture like no other city in the world, so a day exploring the French countryside for wine and cheese tasting is a must, and of course The Palace of Versailles, as well as The Louvre, perhaps the world’s greatest collection of art.
+A free day in France offers so many opportunities such as a trip to the D-Day Landing Beaches of Normandy, and many Mannerist museums.

-Connecting Art and Anatomy in Northern Europe is open to anyone interested in discovering the deeper layers of European culture.
+Connecting Art and Anatomy in Europe is open to anyone interested in discovering the deeper layers of European culture.
 Educated travelers, lovers of art, science, cuisine and wine, are invited to participate.
-Anatomy professors, take the opportunity to explore the foundations of your discipline, and incorporate the humanities into your science courses.
 Professional development credit is available through the Human Anatomy and Physiology Society Institute (HAPS-I).